 Watch a preview of the Tanzania field trip documentary

-In March 2019, a group of students embarked on a once-in-a-lifetime trip to the jungles of Tanzania.
+Earlier this year, a group of students embarked on a once-in-a-lifetime trip to the jungles of Tanzania.
 Their mission?
 To take a hands-on, deep dive into the world of wildlife conservation and animal behaviour.
 This was a chance for Wildlife Conservation and Drone Applications students to learn valuable field skills – including how to collect data on animal behaviour and calculate animal density, mapping threats to various species, and mastering complex drone data collection skills.
 They spent their time observing animals such as chimpanzees, red-tailed monkeys, yellow baboons, hartebeests, roan antelopes and leopards.
 Another crucial objective of the trip was to collaborate with the field-site hosts, The Greater Mahale Ecosystem Research and Conservation (GMERC) team, in a demonstration of the global interest that Tanzania wildlife and conservation generates.

 The yearly trip, coordinated and led by Dr Alexander Piel and Prof Serge Wich, was not only an amazing opportunity to learn from world conservation and behavioural experts – but also a unique chance to collaborate with students from the Liverpool Screen School (LSS).
 Along with their MSc peers, Saoirse Crean and James McGregor-Walsh (MA Documentary students at LSS), were specially selected to embark on the conservation trip.
 They were tasked with documenting the experiences of the student group on their trip and capture some remarkable moments on film along the way.
 They also got pretty involved in the action too…